 - Flours: Whole wheat, oat, chickpea.

-- Canned Goods: Tomatoes, beans, coconut milk.
+- Canned tomatoes, beans, and coconut milk.

-Step 2: Plan Meals Around Seasonal Produce
+Step 2: Plan Your Meals Using Seasonal Produce

-Eating seasonally isn’t just eco—it’s cheaper.
+Eating seasonally isn't just eco-friendly—it's cheaper.

 Tips:

-Step 3: Shop Smart, Not Fancy
+Step 3: be a Smart Shopper, Not a Fancy One

 You don't need expensive "superfoods."